tyagiarpit/P2P-CI-System/README.md

 phrase is returned, and the data part of the response is empty.

 Note: the peer should print the responses it receives from the server to the standard output in the same format.

+###Instructions to run
+####Compiling
+Source files are availabe in src folder which can be compiled by running javac.
+Output classes should To Run Server